How Did Iceland Get So Close?

 Having been red-carded when the teams met in November 2016, Croatia's Ivan Perisic ended Iceland's dream on a 90th-minute goal.
 The rapid exit was not what Iceland expected after having defied odds to reach Russia, but in the end, it still exited the tournament with its heads held high.

 Following the World Cup, Iceland struggled in the inaugural UEFA Nations League as it lost all the games it faced between Switzerland and Belgium.
 In 2019, Iceland hoped for a third straight major tournament.
-A third-place finish denied Iceland qualification, but the nation has a second chance at reaching Euro 2020, where the prize would be a chance at facing three heavyweights once again: France, Portugal, and Germany.
+A third-place finish denied Iceland qualification, but the nation has a second chance at reaching Euro 2020.
+The prize would be a chance at facing three heavyweights once again: France, Portugal, and Germany.

 Iceland has become a template for what a small nation can achieve.